joelgardner/Kiko-plus/_posts/2017-06-30-part4-backend-microservices-architecture.md

 If the call was successful, the `map` handler will execute and pass our DB connection context.
 In the handler, we start the Seneca listener, and tell it to use the storage plugin, which defines which patterns the storage service listens for.

 But if the call to `connectToStorage` failed for any reason (maybe `mongod` isn't running), the `orElse` handler is executed with a string describing the error, which is logged, and then the process dies.
 This is exactly what we want.

+> Side note: Seneca uses the `reply` function to send responses.
+It is a traditional Node callback where the first parameter is an Error, and the second parameter is the result, if successful.
+We will forego this mechanism since our `Result` takes care of that for us.
+As such, we'll *always* return our Result as the 2nd argument.
+See `storage-patterns.js`.

 So given this new information, an overhaul of `storage/index.js` is in order: